 The information that the PDS template captures is ideal for submissions direct to client, or as a data capture tool for drawing information from for developing capability documents, case-study information and the like.

-Whether preparing a tender for a complex project, or a proposal direct to a client, it is important that time is spent coming up with the best possible approach or solution to ensure implementation produces the very best results.
-Taking time away from this critical aspect of tender and proposal development to prepare Project Data Sheets is not time well spent.
+Frequently, when dealing with some small to mid-sized corporations the RFP response process can be quite nerve-racking, time-challenged and often without a process.
+Responding to RFQ’s or RFP’s can become the most unpleasant task, however, whether preparing a response for a complex project, or a proposal direct to a client, it is important that time is spent coming up with the best possible approach or solution to ensure implementation produces the very best results.
+Taking time away from this critical aspect of proposal development to prepare Project Data Sheets or other typical response details is not time well spent.